mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 LLVM-MinGW
 ----------

-LLVM-MinGW is a simple toolchain based on the modern CLANG compiler.
+LLVM-MinGW is a simple toolchain based on the modern Clang compiler.
 It produces smaller executables than GCC and does not need to be installed.

-Go to <https://github.com/mstorsjo/llvm-mingw/releases> and download the latest `llvm-mingw-<version>-msvcrt-x86_64.zip` file (if your development system architecture is Intel/AMD 64-bit).
+Go to <https://github.com/mstorsjo/llvm-mingw/releases> and download the latest file that matches your __development__ system's architecture.

+- Windows Intel/AMD 64-bit
+`llvm-mingw-<version>-msvcrt-x86_64.zip`

+- Windows on Arm64
+`llvm-mingw-<version>-ucrt-aarch64.zip`

+- Windows Intel/AMD 32-bit
+`llvm-mingw-<version>-msvcrt-i686.zip`

+- Windows on Arm 32-bit
+`llvm-mingw-<version>-ucrt-armv7.zip`

 Extract its contents to a folder, for example `C:\llvm-mingw`.

 Open a command prompt and run the following commands: